 - The whitening agent is cleaned off and reapplied, sitting for another 15 to 30 minutes.

 - This final step may be repeated a few more times at each visit.

-- Additional visits may be required until your teeth reach the desired brightness.
+- Additional visits may be required until teeth reach the desired brightness.

 Teeth whitening with a dentist may cost more, but it has become a popular way to brighten a smile.
-Stubborn stains and sensitive gums are two main reasons why a dentist may be your best choice.
+Stubborn stains and sensitive gums are the two main reasons why a dentist may be the best choice.
 Having a professional oversee the process can ensure it is safe and comfortable.
-You may decide it is worth the extra cost.
+Many people agree it is worth the extra cost.

 Check with your dentist to see which teeth whitening method is best for you.
 If you need to find a dentist, use our online tool to find one near you.